 A bit of the blues?
 That’s a good thing.

 Music figures prominently in the state’s heritage, whether blues, rock ‘n’ roll or country.
 The Mississippi Blues Trail recognizes blues pioneers, including Albert King, Muddy Waters, Sam Cooke and B.B.
 King.
-On the Country Music Trail, notable names on about 30 markers include Charley Pride, Conway Twitty, Faith Hill and Tammy Wynette.
+Several museums in the Delta pay tribute to these artists, such as the B.B.
+King Museum in Indianola.
+On the Country Music Trail, notable names on markers include Charley Pride, Conway Twitty, Faith Hill and Tammy Wynette.
 Learn more about the “Father of Country Music,” Jimmie Rodgers, along with other notable Mississippi musicians, actors and artists at the Mississippi Arts and Entertainment Experience in Meridian.

 Nearly everyone the world over recognizes Elvis Presley, the perennial “King of Rock ‘n’ Roll.”
-The legend’s birthplace and childhood home still stands in Tupelo.
+See the legend’s birthplace and childhood home in Tupelo.
 Pose next to a life-size statue, portraying him at age 13, and step inside the church where his love for Southern gospel music began.

-Another set of markers comprises the Freedom Trail, commemorating the work of men and women in Mississippi during the Civil Rights movement in the 1950s and ’60s.
-To recognize that era of history, the Museum of Mississippi History and Mississippi Civil Rights Museum in Jackson, the state capital, opened in December 2017 in culmination of the state's bicentennial year.
+The Mississippi Freedom Trail commemorates the work of men and women in Mississippi during the Civil Rights movement at prominent locations throughout the state, including the Emmett Till marker in Money.
+Learn more at the Museum of Mississippi History and Mississippi Civil Rights Museum in the state capital of Jackson, which is also home to several sites on the Freedom Trail.

-Schedule time to explore a number of national and state parks, which offer opportunities to play outdoors, or seek out even more cultural pursuits at art museums and galleries.
-Book a stay at a quaint bed-and-breakfast or enjoy beachside luxury at a Gulf of Mexico resort – and keep those toes tapping.
+Explore a number of national and state parks, from Tishomingo State Park in northeast Mississippi to the white sand beaches of coastal Mississippi, which offer opportunities to play outdoors.
+Seek out even more cultural pursuits at museums and art galleries such as the Ohr-O’Keefe Museum of Art in Biloxi.
+Book a stay at one of Mississippi’s many unique accommodations, whether a quaint bed-and-breakfast or a luxury boutique hotel – and keep those toes tapping.

 In 1986, National Football League player and Chicago Bears running back Walter Payton from Columbia, Mississippi, became the first American football player to appear on the front of a Wheaties cereal box.